gonagutor/dndmin/README.md

       - bottomBar.dart                      //    - Bottom Bar shown through out the app
       - characterIndicator.dart             //    - Top character display.
 Able to redirect you to a character change
       - eventList.dart                      //    - Event list populator an item display.
 Asks Notifications() for data
+      - lastDiceCard.dart                   //    - Displays the last throw in the system
       - topBar.dart                         //    - Username display and sesion ender button
     -/personajeMenu                         //  - Contains all the PersonajeMenu widgets -/secondPageWidgets                   //    -Contains all the widgets from secondPage.dart
         - all.dart                          //      - Same as other all.dart
         - coinIndicator.dart                //      - Gold, copper, and silver coin count indicator
+        - inventorySlots.dart               //      - Inventory slots display
         - lifeIndicator.dart                //      - Animated circle life indicator widget
         - roundedSquareCard.dart            //      - Card that shows the label on top and the number on the center
+        - slotsRow.dart                     //      - Single item list Row, each ite is scrollable
         - xpTracker.dart                    //      - Card that shows current player XP
       - all.dart                            //    - Same as previous all.dart
       - editButton.dart                     //    - (Not Implemented Yet) Button to let users edit their data
+      - firstPage.dart                      //    - Contains the first (or left) page in the swipable card menu
       - secondPage.dart                     //    - Contains the second (or center) page in the swipable card menu
       - swipableCard.dart                   //    - Responsive, swipeable & animated container.
 This is more like a custom TabBar and TabViews
       - swipableCardSelector.dart           //    - TopBar of the container, similar to TabBar